jluby/TaskTerminal/README.md

 -   NOTE: It is recommended that file types be set prior to establishing task entries.
 Users should be aware that entries within a given file would likely be lost upon package re-configuration.

+2. Establish the default file.
+This will be the default when the simple command `$ lst` is entered into the command line.

-2. Establish file-level attributes.
+3. Establish file-level attributes.
 As values paired to their corresponding files, these attributes will be contained in their own dictionary.
 Available attributes are:

 REQUIRED: